chriscauley/unrest-vue-mousetrap/README.md

 This provides an easy way to add keyboard shortcuts to any vue component.
 Why not start with the [interactive demo with code examples](https://chriscauley.github.io/unrest-vue-mousetrap)?
 This package is a wrapper around (mousetrap)[https://craig.is/killing/mice] so additional information (key aliases, etc) can be found there.

+## Installation

+`npm install --save @unrest/vue-mousetrap` should install this package from npm.
+If that doesn't work for you or if there's another distribution method you'd prefer please open an issue on github.

 ## Basic Usage

 Use the default import from this package and add a mousetrap computed property to a component to enable shortcuts. `component.mousetrap` should return an object with a shortcut string as the key and an action or action object as the value.